Postdoctoral fellow, Division of Literatures, Cultures, and Languages, Stanford University, 2018–2019

 Advisor: Lazar Fleishman

-B.A., Department of Theatre and Media Arts (Directing Track), Brigham Young University, 2001
+B.A., double major, Germanic and Slavic Languages & Theatre and Media Arts (Directing), Brigham Young University, 2001

 “John Shade Shaving: Inspiration and Composition in a Selection from Pale Fire.”
 Nabokov Studies, v.
 10, 2006.

 “Tolpa/Chern’,” Crowds, eds.
 Jeffrey T. Schnapp and Matthew Tiews.
 Palo Alto: Stanford University Press, 2006.

 Sergei Eisenstein, The Primal Phenomenon | Art.
 Edited by Oksana Bulgakowa and Dietmar Hochmuth.
 Berlin: Potemkin Press, 2017.

 Sergei Eisenstein, Disney.
 Edited by Oksana Bulgakowa and Dietmar Hochmuth.
 Berlin: Potemkin Press, 2013.

 Leo Tolstoy, The Gospel in Brief.
 New York: HarperCollins, 2011.

 Flies in the Snuffbox.
 One-act plays by Anton Chekhov, performed San Diego, CA (2007); New York, NY (2008); Orem, UT (2009); Edinburgh, Scotland (2009)

 “Le subjectif: Eisenstein, Disney and the Animation of objects.”
 Invited paper at Sergei Eisenstein and the Play of Objects, Brandenburg Centre for Media Studies (ZeM), Potsdam, Germany, November 22–24, 2018.

 “Odd or Even: Eisenstein and Unfinished Work.”
 Eisenstein for the Twenty-first Century, Monash Centre, Prato, Italy, June, 2018.